 - I do not recommend building these ahead of time because the sauce softens up the tortillas too much and they kind of disintegrate into mush.

-Chicken Chilaquiles, this is like a cousin to enchiladas- and very easy to assemble!
+- If you like chicken and cheese, then you will love this Mexican Chicken Casserole! this is like a cousin to enchiladas- and very easy to assemble!

 Make these Easy Chicken Enchiladas in just 15 minutes of prep time.
 The filling is made with leftover chicken (or use rotisserie) salsa and sour cream.
-They’re fast and delicious!
+They’re creamy, cheesy, fast and delicious!

-4-ounce can diced chilis or canned jalapeños, drained and chopped* see ingredient note
+- 4-ounce can diced chiles or canned jalapeños, drained and chopped* see ingredient note

 - Preheat oven to 400 degrees F. Coat a 9 by 13-inch baking dish with cooking spray.
 Spread ½ cup Enchilada sauce in the bottom of the dish.

-- Stir 2 scallions, canned chilis or jalapeños, chicken, corn, salsa and sour cream in a medium bowl until coated.
+- Stir 2 scallions, canned chiles or jalapeños, chicken, corn, salsa and sour cream in a medium bowl until coated.